Selected Projects on Physiologic Forensics

 I completed my 3-year term as Editor-in-Chief of the IEEE Signal Processing Magazine (2015-2017), and earlier I served as Founding Chief Editor of the IEEE SigPort online repository and Area Editor of the SPM for creating and editing the monthly "Inside Signal Processing eNewsletter (2007-2010)."

 For three years from 2015 to 2017, I wrote a bimonthly editorial as an opening article in each issue of the IEEE Signal Processing Magazine.
 This collection of editorials (compiled here in a PDF file) was part of my many Editor-in-Chief responsibilities at the time.
-I valued the opportunity to reflect on a number of topics, from education, to public outreach, to community building, to gender diversity, to the synergy with art and science, and many more.
+I valued the opportunity to reflect on a number of topics, from innovation, to education and outreach, to community building, to gender diversity, to the synergy with art and science, and many more.

 A special issue on "Digital Forensics" that I edited with colleagues in the IFS-TC appeared in the IEEE Signal Processing Magazine (SPM) in March 2009.
 An article on "Component Forensics" framework I co-authored was also translated to Chinese as an outreach effort of SPM.
 [IEEE Xplore, PDF; 中文版]